altaurog/pgcopy/docs/testing.rst

     $ docker-compose up pgcopy

+The pgcopy test suite can also be run against AWS Aurora DSQL.
+For this, only ``POSTGRES_HOST`` need be set to the dsql endpoint.

 .. note::

     Tests for extension types will be skipped if the required db extension is not